How Public High School Students are Jumpstarting Their Agricultural Science Careers

 While high school is typically associated with AP exams, English Literature class, prom, and football games, some campuses today are renewing their focus on an unexpected area: agriculture!

 In a technology-driven economy, the growing interest in agricultural sciences challenges centurion stereotypes of the industry.
 As the director of the Vocational Agriculture Teachers Association of Texas asserts, agricultural education has also broadened to encompass a wide range of city-based careers from veterinary science to biomedical research.”
-In addition, the agricultural-based vocational programs offered to public school students are thriving in urban areas, potentially due to shifts in population trends from some of the more rural regions of the state.
+In addition, the agricultural-based vocational programs offered to public school students are thriving in urban areas, potentially due to shifts in population trends from some of the state's more rural regions.

 The Evolution of Agricultural Sciences